What to do when someone dies

-If you’re reading this in preparation for the inevitable, you might want to print out this guide and keep it somewhere accessible.
-It has been written to enable you to have a more empowered approach to arranging a funeral.
+If you’re reading this in preparation, you might want to print out this guide and keep it somewhere safe and accessible.

 In Hospital or Hospice

 If the person has died in hospital or hospice, you'll liaise with the bereavement team who will offer practical and emotional support.
-The person who has died will usually be kept in the mortuary at the hospital or hospice until a funeral director is appointed or arrangements are made.
+The person who has died will usually be kept in the mortuary at the hospital or hospice until a funeral director is appointed or alternative arrangements are made.
 If you appoint us as your funeral director, we'll be able to call the hospital or hospice and make the necessary arrangements.

 If Someone Dies Unexpectedly

-If someone dies unexpectedly or they haven’t been seen by their GP in the last 14 days, their death will be reported to the coroner, who may call for a post-mortem or inquest.
+If someone dies unexpectedly or if they haven’t been seen by their GP in the last 14 days, their death will be reported to the coroner, who may request a post-mortem or inquest.
 This may take some time so it's a good idea to speak to us so we can liaise with the coroner and make provisional arrangements for the funeral.
 We won’t be able to confirm a date or time until the coroner has finished their investigations.

 The Government’s website provides helpful information about how to handle the administration following a death.